mariaeduardatc/flash_cards/README.md

 ## Lab 1

 ### App Description
 iOS Mobile Development project for CodePath's Mobile Development Course.
+The app is for those who need a simple way to study and remember concepts for tests, language learning and much more!

 ### App Walk-though